On the Expressive Power of Inquisitive Team Logic and Inquisitive First-Order Logic: Results on and

-Here $\epsilon_{i_j}=1$ if the literal $l_{i_j}$ is positive and $\epsilon_{i_j}=0$ if it is negated.
+Here $\epsilon_{i_j}=+$ if the literal $l_{i_j}$ is positive and $\epsilon_{i_j}=-$ if it is negated.
 Let $X$ be the union of all these assignments.
-The domain $M$ of the associated structure $\M_{\theta}$ consists exactly of the elements occurring as values of assignments in $X$.
-We use unary relations $V$ and $C$ to distinguish the variables $p_i$ and clauses from the rest of the elements of $M$.
+The domain $M$ of the associated structure $\M_{\theta}$ consists exactly of the elements occurring as values of variables in $X$.
+We assume that the possible values of different variables in $X$ partition the domain of $M$ and we use unary relations $V$ and $C$ to distinguish the elements encoding variables and clauses of $\Theta$ from the rest of the elements of $M$.

-We use the following idea: any subteam $Y\subseteq X$ that satisfies $\dep{x}{y}$ and includes, for each clause $C_i$, at least one assignment $s$ such that $s(z)=i$ encodes a (set of) Boolean assignments satisfying $\Theta$.
+We use the following idea: any subteam $Y\subseteq X$ that satisfies $\dep{x}{y}$ and includes, for each clause $c_i$ of $\Theta$, at least one assignment $s$ such that $s(z)=i$ encodes a (set of) Boolean assignments satisfying $\Theta$.
 One of them can be defined as follows:

-The dependence atom $\dep{x}{y}$ guarantees that $f$ is well defined.
-Furthermore, it is easy to check that any satisfying assignment $f$ for $\Theta$ gives rise to a subset that $Y\subseteq X$ that satisfies $\dep{x}{y}$ and includes at least one assignment for each clause.
+The dependence atom $\dep{x}{y}$ guarantees that $f$ is well-defined.
+Furthermore, it is easy to check that any satisfying assignment $f$ for $\Theta$ gives rise to a subset $Y\subseteq X$ that satisfies $\dep{x}{y}$ and includes at least one assignment for each clause.
 Therefore, in order to express that $\Theta$ is unsatisfiable, it suffices to express that any subset $Y\subseteq X$ satisfying $\dep{x}{y}$ necessarily excludes, for some $i$, all $s$ such that $s(z)=i$.
-This can be expressed using the intuitionistic implication as follows.
-Consider the formula
+This can be expressed by the following formula:

-where the consequent expresses that there exists a clause $z$ such that none of its three literals has a witnessing assignment in the team.

-Since $\overline{\threeSAT}$ is $\mathrm{CoNP}$-complete, this establishes $\mathrm{CoNP}$-hardness.
-Membership in $\mathrm{CoNP}$ follows from the fact that $\varphi$ can be easily rewritten in second-order logic using universal quantification over relations assuming the team $X$ is available as an auxiliary relation $X[z,u,x,y]$.
-It is also well known that $\mathrm{CoNP}$-hard problems cannot be expressible in first-order logic. \end{proof}
+It is now straightforward to verify that indeed $\Theta$ is unsatisfiable, if and only if, $ \M_{\theta}\models_X \varphi$.
+Furthermore, since the model $\M_{\theta}$ and the team $X$ can be constructed in polynomial time in the size of $\Theta$, the model checking problem $\M\models_Y \varphi$ is $\mathrm{coNP}$-hard.
+Membership in $\mathrm{coNP}$ follows from the fact that $\varphi$ can be easily rewritten in second-order logic using universal quantification over relations assuming the team $X$ is available as an auxiliary relation $X[z,u,x,y]$. \end{proof}